 For purposes of determining eligibility for overtime compensation, only holiday time off on County-recognized paid holidays shall be considered as time worked.
 All other absences with pay shall not be considered time worked, except vacation and Compensatory Time Off shall count as hours worked when the employee is called back to work after regular hours pursuant to Section 7.4 of this MOU.
 Effective November 2014, in exchange for the change in overtime eligibility, the salary schedules for all employees were increased by one-half percent (0.5%).

-The Human Resources Director shall allocate all job classifications to the following described work groups for purposes of determining categories of workers to be compensated by monetary payment or by compensatory time off.
+The Human Resources Director shall allocate all job classifications to the following described work groups for purposes of determining categories of employees to be compensated by monetary payment or by compensatory time off.
 The decision of the Director shall be final; provided, however, that prior to changing the work group of an existing classification covered by this MOU the Director shall notify the Union of the contemplated change and if requested, discuss with the Union the reasons for the work group change.

 Compensatory time off which accrues in excess of eighty (80) hours must be liquidated by monetary payment.
 All monetary payments for overtime must be paid not later than the next biweekly payroll following the pay period in which the overtime was worked.

 Should the County, through some future Federal ruling, be exempted from the Fair Labor Standards Act, the County shall then revert to the base rate for the computation of overtime.

-Workers required to physically report back to work during off-duty hours shall be compensated for a minimum of three (3) hours of overtime pay.
+Employees required to physically report back to work during off-duty hours shall be compensated for a minimum of three (3) hours of overtime pay.

-Full-time workers required by their supervisor to conduct work via a remote connection (telephone or computer) during off-duty hours shall receive overtime pay for a minimum of thirty (30) minutes and any additional actual time worked rounded up to the nearest six (6) minute increment.
-Part time workers will receive compensation for work via a remote connection during off-duty hours in accordance with hours worked within the workweek.
+Full-time employees required by their supervisor to conduct work via a remote connection (telephone or computer) during off-duty hours shall receive overtime pay for a minimum of thirty (30) minutes and any additional actual time worked rounded up to the nearest six (6) minute increment.
+Part time employees will receive compensation for work via a remote connection during off-duty hours in accordance with hours worked within the workweek.

-Workers covered by this MOU will not have a scheduled workday reduced in whole or in part to compensate for time they are ordered to work in excess of another regularly scheduled workday.
+Employees covered by this MOU will not have a scheduled workday reduced in whole or in part to compensate for time they are ordered to work in excess of another regularly scheduled workday.